anthony-bacarella/it-homelab-active-directory/README.md

 This project demonstrates:
 - Understanding of real-world Active Directory administration
-- Familiarity with common Help Desk workflows
+- Experience working within a ticket-driven Help Desk environment
-- Proper organization and documentation of an IT environment
+- Ability to document and resolve common Tier 1 IT issues
 - Readiness for an **entry-level IT Support / Help Desk role**

+> Note: This environment uses test accounts and a lab-only domain for demonstration purposes.